 HABITABLE STRUCTURE.
 Any structure, or portion of a structure, used or intended to be used for permanent or intermittent human occupancy.

 HEARING NOTICE.
-A publication or posting which meets the requirements of Ch.
-985, Wis.
-Stats.
+A publication or posting which meets the requirements of Wis.
+Stat.
+Ch.
+985.

 HISTORIC STRUCTURE.
 Any structure that is listed preliminarily determined to meet the requirements for listing, as an individual structure part of a district, or on an inventory of the National Register, determined by the Secretary of the Interior, or on a State or local inventory of Historic Places.